pdamicoORCL/pdamicoORCL/linuxInstall.md

 # Configure LDAP

-## Optional: Review LDAP Server Presentation

-**Ctrl**-Click or **Cmd**-Click links to open the presentation in a new window.

-Link to Google Slides: [LDAP and Tableau Server: Shared](https://docs.google.com/presentation/d/1cx-90_mRHFWr5HVBXybnoWecAP21MHciMIdf80EYYp8/edit?usp=sharing).

 ## Test LDAP Connection

 Tableau Server has to be able to connect to your LDAP Server.
 One way to validate this connection is to use a GNU/Linux utility `ldapsearch`.
 Enter the following in a Terminal window:

 ```
 ldapsearch -h train-vm \